The Heart of the Amalfi Coast – A divine mix of nature & culture - AMA 2

 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you stay.
 On some occasions you have the option to have your lunch in a restaurant along the way.

-Nights 1, 2 & 3: The first three nights are spent at Amalfi (or Atrani), the ancient capital of the Amalfi Coast, either in a welcoming and comfortable 3-star hotel, recently renovated or a beautiful 4-star hotel in the heart of the village.
-All hotels are centrally located at walking distance from the seashore and all main monuments of the medieval town centre.
+Nights 1, 2 & 3: The first three nights are spent at Amalfi, the ancient capital of the Amalfi Coast, in a welcoming and comfortable 3-star hotel.
+The hotels is centrally located at walking distance from the seashore and all main monuments of the medieval town centre.

 Nights 4 & 5: These nights you stay in the little town of Praiano, in a good 3-star hotel, with a few nice little beaches at walking distance.
 For those who want to relax a day longer, there’s the possibility to stay longer.